SoFiA-Admin/OptiFind/README.md

  which are the default units defined by the FITS standard.

  Separate output catalogues and products will be created  for each SoFiA 2 run.
- They will be named  either  `optifind` + suffix  or  output.filename + suffix, depending  on whether an output file name  was defined  in the parameter file.
+ Their base name will be either `optifind` + suffix or output.filename + suffix depending on whether or not  an output file name  was defined in the parameter file.
 The suffix will be an underscore  followed by the source ID provided in the catalogue file.

  In addition to the individual output catalogues  from each run,  OptiFind will also create a single, merged catalogue called  `optifind_merged_catalogue.txt`